International Student Services

 When does orientation for international students begin?

-All international students are required to attend a special orientation meeting on Thursday, January 4.
+All international students are required to attend a special orientation meeting on Thursday, January 9.
 Bring your passport.
 At the orientation meeting, you will learn about important information, such as adjusting to life at UH Hilo and in Hawaiʻi, cultural differences, working in the U.S., and much more.
-You will also get your UH Hilo ID card, TB test and a tour of campus.
+You will also get your UH Hilo ID card, any immunizations you still need, and a tour of campus.
 And you will begin to make new friends!
 There is no fee required to participate in this special orientation meeting for international students.

 When does the campus-wide orientation begin?

-The optional campus-wide orientation for all new students begins on January 4 (after the orientation meeting for international students).
+The optional campus-wide orientation for all new students begins on January 9 (after the orientation meeting for international students).
 During orientation, you will participate in events and activities before classes begin designed to welcome and orient you to UH Hilo.
 We recommend that you participate!
-Information about the campus-wide orientation is available here.
+Information about the campus-wide orientation is available.

 Find a Place to Live